 Currently, six states are engaged in implementing R06D as part of the SHRP2 Implementation Assistance Program (IAP), sponsored by the Federal Highway Administration (FHWA) and the American Association of State Highway and Transportation Officials (AASHTO).

-IAP PARTICIPATING STATES: California, Florida, Kentucky, Minnesota, New Mexico, and Texas
+Those states are California, Florida, Kentucky, Minnesota, New Mexico, and Texas.